-- Can explain a simple food chain.
+- Explain a simple food chain.

 Access to the internet or reference books on the environment for research purposes

-Polar Bear Food Chain
+Polar Bear Food Chain Activity for Kids

 Start off by explaining that you are going to investigate what Polar Bears eat and where their energy comes from.
 Explain that you can discover it by producing a food chain to show what they eat, what eats their prey and right at the start what the producer of the energy is.